Blog of Christian Felde Technology, computers and quant finance

 Excessive Optimism and Analyst Recommendations

 This blog post taps into some of the theories outlined by behavioral finance.
 Specifically I’m going to look at research done on what is called overconfidence.
+Overconfidence among investors can manifest itself in many ways.
+One of these forms is excessive optimism (or pessimism) with regards to beliefs in future outcome.
+Carleton, Chen, and Steiner… Continue reading Excessive Optimism and Analyst Recommendations

 The profitability of technical analysis in a high frequency setting

+UPDATE: The report has been completed, available here.
 One busy month behind me, and another one up next.
 Currently doing exam revisions and had some rather time consuming coursework so far, which has sadly prohibited me from doing anything here on this blog.
-So, to make up for a month of no blog activity I'll set aside some time doing it now.
+So, to make up for a month of no blog activity I’ll set aside… Continue reading The profitability of technical analysis in a high frequency setting

 A deep dive into the January barometer